osjoberg/HtmlPerformanceKit/Readme.md

 ## Performance
 -----------
-HtmlSpeedPack It is currently about 7x faster than HtmlAgilityPack in my benchmarks.
-This is probably because HtmlSpeedPack is streaming the HTML document tokens as they are read while HtmlAgilityPack constructs a DOM for the entire document in memory.
-However HtmlAgilityPack has a much more user-friendly API and is more battle-tested.
+HtmlSpeedPack is currently about 7x faster than HtmlAgilityPack in my benchmarks.
+This is probably because HtmlSpeedPack is streaming the HTML document tokens as they are read while HtmlAgilityPack constructs a full DOM for the document in memory.
+HtmlAgilityPack has a much more user-friendly API and is more battle-tested.
 If you are not concerned about performance, you should probably use HtmlAgilityPack instead.

 Please note that all states are not implemented yet, so it is not sutiable for production yet.